Q: What is the scheme about?

 A: In the first instance you should speak directly to the campsite operators, they may be able to resolve the issues you have at the time of your visit.
 If you are still dissatisfied then you can report the problem to the appropriate authority listed on the ‘About us’ page.

 Q: I went to a Gold certified campsite but there wasn’t any entertainment.

 A: The campsite awards do not reflect who has the newest facilities or the best entertainment.
 They are awarded where campsite operators demonstrate that they have done all that is required to protect the health, safety and welfare of their customers.

 Q: Do you inspect the food vendors?

 A: We ensure that all food vendors are registered with their home local authority.
-To find out more information about a particular food trader you can search for their Food Hygiene Safety Rating at http://ratings.food.gov.uk/default/en-GB
+We also conduct check during the event.
+To find out more information about a particular food trader you can search for their Food Hygiene Safety Rating at https://ratings.food.gov.uk/

 Q: How should I make our campsite safe from fire?

 A: You need to carry out a fire risk assessment.
 Guidance on this is available from the Buckinghamshire Fire & Rescue Service Website; ‘Fire Safety Risk Assessment, Open Air Events and Venues’ (HM Government), at www.bucksfire.gov.uk search for ‘Open Air Events and venues’ and follow the link.

 Q: What advice should I give to campers about fires?

 A: You must provide campers with information on what to do in the event of fire, how to raise the alarm and where to go.